My 5 go to Glute activation exercises – a hot topic

 Glute Activation is about more than doing a loads squats and lunges during your workouts.
 The hips get tight and the glutes get inactive which causes these issues.
 Activating your glutes means first loosening up tight muscles from sitting all day at a desk and then getting them activated BEFORE you move on to the big lifts like squats and lunges.

 If you want to alleviate your pain and get your glutes working, you need to follow a three-step process:

-I have put together a few of my go to glute exercises I use in my workouts, with my personal training clients and my group fitness class clients in the inner west.
+You will see below my go 5 to glute exercises I use in my workouts, with my personal training clients and my group fitness class clients in the inner west.
 Most of my training is conducted outdoors, in Marrickville, Petersham, Annandale and Glebe, verses working in a gym.

 They are are isolation exercises which focus primarily on the glutes.
-When performing these exercises, really focus on working this glute to avoid the hamstrings and quads taking over.
+When performing these exercises, really focus on this muscle to avoid the hamstrings and quads taking over.

 Advanced Bird Dog

 Please let me know the ones you like or if you have favourites of our own, by using the comments section on my Facebook page, or you can email me at email@example.com.
 You can also go the contact page here and send me a message.